 From as early as 1910, the DAR has helped immigrants become naturalized citizens.
 For close to 85 years, the DAR has compiled and published the DAR Manual for Citizenship.
 More than 12 million copies of this book were given free to immigrants seeking American citizenship.

 One way that the Colorado State Society NSDAR promotes patriotism, preserves American history, and champions education is to provide grant funding within these service areas of our communities.
 Our National Junior Membership Committee also provides grants through the Colorado State Society NSDAR, with support from the Helen Pouch Memorial Fund.
 These opportunities are primarily provided to enhance classrooms and support educational professionals and facilities.

 For more information about these funding opportunities and the application process, contact our chapter regent using our Contact Us form.

 Our NSDAR Special Projects Grants Program provides local community grant funding to public charity 501(c)(3) entities to support projects exemplifying the organization’s mission areas of Historic Preservation, Education, and Patriotism.
 A Special Projects Grant application must be accompanied by a letter of sponsorship from a DAR chapter or state society.
-For sponsorship through the Cheyenne Mountain Chapter NSDAR or for more information about these funding opportunities and the application process, contact our chapter regent using our Contact Us form.
-More information can be found on the Special Projects Grants page of the NSDAR website.
+For sponsorship through the Cheyenne Mountain Chapter, NSDAR, or for more information about these funding opportunities and the application process, contact our chapter regent using our Contact Us form.
+More information can be found on the DAR Historic Preservation grants page of the NSDAR website.